spinnaker/spinnaker.github.io/setup/install/providers/kubernetes-v2/aws-eks.md

 ```

-Run following to join nodes with the cluster:
+Join the nodes with the cluster:

 ```bash
 kubectl apply -f aws-auth-cm.yaml
 ```

-Watch the status of your nodes and wait for them to reach the `Ready` status.
+Watch the status of your nodes and wait for them to reach the `Ready` status:

 ```bash
 kubectl get nodes --watch